wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Topology/Form-Finding Strategies Using Kangaroo.md

 	Following Hooke's Law, the lower the "stiffness" or $k$ value, the greater the spring elongation.
 		Since particles in this system behave like spherical hinges without the capacity to resist moment forces, equilibrium solutions carry defined loads exclusively through [[Curvature's Role in Stress Distribution#Axial Compression and Axial Tension|axial forces]].
 			This is the ideal condition for form-finding strategies.
+###### Frame
+A "frame" typically refers to an individual iteration or time step in a dynamic simulation.
+	Each frame represents a single step in the calculation of the positions and interactions of particles or other elements in the system.

+The simulation progresses frame by frame, updating the positions and states of all elements based on the forces applied and the constraints set in the model.

+For instance, in a particle-spring system simulation using Kangaroo, the positions of particles are updated at each frame based on the forces acting on them, such as springs and unary forces.
+	This process continues until the system reaches a state of equilibrium or the simulation is stopped.
+		The "timer" component in Grasshopper can control the rate at which these frames are processed, effectively setting the speed of the simulation​​​​ .
 ## Kangaroo (plugin)
 A physics based [[#Particle-Spring System|particle-spring system]] engine developed by Daniel Piker.